-No matter how much you prepare for a job interview, there's always a chance you'll be caught off-guard by a hiring manager's question.
+No matter how well you prepare for a job interview, there's always a chance you'll be caught off guard by a hiring manager's question.
 While specific questions about the role or your work history are expected, others might seem irrelevant or random.
 Questions about the news, your hobbies and even your reading preferences are all fair game – and they will tell the interviewer a lot about you.

 "Candidates need to prepare for so much more than just answering the run-of-the-mill questions about their professional experience and abilities," said Angie Keller, vice president of recruiting, Randstad Engineering at Randstad US.
 "That won't carry the day.
 It might seem silly to remind yourself about the last book you read or trip you took before an interview, but those things often come up, and you'll want to have a solid answer."

-Interviewers are purposeful in their probing, and it's important to be as honest and elaborate as much as possible to give hiring managers the insights they're seeking.
-Here are three categories of commonly asked "insight" questions, and how to prepare for them.
+Interviewers are purposeful in their probing.
+It's important to be honest and to elaborate as much as possible, to give hiring managers the insights they're seeking.
+Here are three categories of commonly asked "insight" questions and how to prepare for them.

 Teasing out soft skills

-"As soft skills are not something that employers can easily find about a candidate based on a resume, they'll use the interview process to uncover them," said Keller.
+"As soft skills are not something that employers can easily find about a candidate based on a résumé, they'll use the interview process to uncover them," Keller said.